10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, TSLA, LULU)

 Tesla gets downgraded.
 Moody's lowered Tesla's corporate rating one notch to B3, citing the "significant shortfall" in the production of its Model 3 sedan, Reuters reports.

 Lululemon gives strong guidance.
-The athletic-apparel maker beat on both the top and bottom lines and said it sees first-quarter earnings of $0.44 to $0.46 per share on revenue of between $612 million and $617 million
+The athletic-apparel maker beat on both the top and bottom lines and said it expected first-quarter earnings of $0.44 to $0.46 a share on revenue of $612 million to $617 million.

 US economic data flows.
-GDP will be released at 8:30 a.m.
-ET and pending home sales will cross the wires at 10 a.m.
+Gross domestic product will be released at 8:30 a.m.
+ET, and pending-home sales will cross the wires at 10 a.m.
 ET.